siddu-12/CSOC-ML-EmotionBasedRecommendationSystem-/README.md

+# CSOC-ML-EmotionBasedRecommendationSystem
-# CSOC-ML-EmotionBasedRecommendationSystem- This project basically involves detecting emotions from the video of a user using OpenCV and predicting songs from Spotify corresponding to the users mood from the emotions detected.
+This project basically involves detecting emotions from the video of a user using OpenCV and predicting songs from Spotify corresponding to the users mood from the emotions detected.

 To predict songs based on user moods I decided to clusters my liked songs into 6 playlists corresponding to 6 emotions-"Fear,Happy,Angry,Surprised,Sad and Neutral".
 To do so I had to accomplish the following tasks:
 ->Acquire Data- I used data from the Spotify Dataset 1921–2020 found on Kaggle.
 Spotify Dataset 1921–2020 contains more than 160,000 songs collected from Spotify Web API, and also you can find data grouped by artist, year, or genre in the data section.(I have uploaded the dataset here as well for reference.)
 It provides a large variety of features; however, I used 8 features for describing a song i,e acousticness, danceability, liveness, energy, instrumentalness, loudness, speechiness and valence as I found them to be of more use while detecting the mood of a song.